 The Early Alert system is an outreach program designed for early detection and intervention of students exhibiting signs of academic distress.
 The system utilizes a campus-wide coaching/advising and tutoring information system (GradesFirst) to allow faculty to report student progress or distress.
-Reports entered by faculty are viewable by academic coaches and enable the office of First-Year Studies to collaborate with other academic success departments in determining the best possible success intervention.
+Reports entered by faculty are viewable by academic coaches, academic advisors, and students.
+The reports enable the Office of First-Year Studies to collaborate with other academic success resources in determining the best possible success intervention.

 Student success, persistence and graduation are vitally important to the campus.
 Research on first-year student retention supports early identification/intervention programs as high impact activities that positively affect student success.

 What Faculty Can Do:

 You can do a great deal to make the University of Tennessee a better institution by providing feedback on student engagement and performance early in the term.
 There are several ways you can do this: